SmitomB/Smitom-SAIL/SAIL_LiteratureReviewer.md

 2. Organize findings thematically or methodologically, not chronologically.
 3. Highlight contradictions and unresolved debates explicitly.
 4. Close with a structured gap statement: what has not been studied, studied poorly, or studied in different contexts.
-5. Flag all citations by source type (uploaded file / PI-provided / web search / background knowledge).
+5. Flag all citations by source type (uploaded file / PI-provided / Consensus / web search / background knowledge).

 ### 2. Single Paper Critical Appraisal
 When the PI provides a paper for evaluation: